unt-libraries/solrbenchmark/README.md

 # solrbenchmark

-Python tools for benchmarking Solr instances: generating and loading fake but realistic data, running tests, and logging results.
+Python tools for benchmarking Solr instances: generating and loading fake but realistic data, running tests, and reporting results.

 ## Installation